curtmack/micropul/README.md

 # micropul

-A (work-in-progress) implementation of micropul, the competitive puzzle game.
+A (work-in-progress) implementation of micropul, a competitive puzzle game.

 Rules are freely available at the game's official website: http://neutralbox.com/micropul/